Between Zoom calls for work, and meeting friends and family online, a virtual date would probably be the last thing on your mind.

 - Journal your experiences – what you liked about them, and what you didn’t, to see how you can better your experience the next time you decide to go on another virtual date.

-- Ask your date if they’d be open to switching off their cameras after the initial introductions to reduce Zoom fatigue and to reduce the need to feel like you need to always be camera-ready.
+- Ask your date if they’d be open to switching off their cameras after the initial introductions to reduce online dating fatigue and to reduce the need to feel like you need to always be camera-ready.

 Whatever your stance on virtual dating is, and despite the potential frustration it can bring, there’s no denying that there are plenty of benefits to virtual dating.
 So give these tips a go and remember to have fun!